mdfilio/training/nginx/part1content.md

 **worker**

 Worker tried to improve on prefork by using a hybrid approach to using processes and threads.
-However, php has been noted to not be thread safe and so you no longer want to use mod_php any longer and want to use a fastcgi handler (*I believe that there may be some debate to validity to this statement now as some of the php documentation states that only certain modules are not thread safe, also since PHP 5.5.1 there is the zend thread safe support and there are notes of bug fixes that go all the way back to 5.1.0 although I haven't taken the time to fully research it*).
+However, php has been noted to not be thread safe which would prevent you to use mod_php and thus you would switch to a fastcgi handler (*I believe that there may be some debate to validity to this statement now as some of the php documentation states that only certain modules are not thread safe, also since PHP 5.5.1 there is zend thread safe support and there are notes of bug fixes that go all the way back to 5.1.0 although I haven't taken the time to fully research it*).
 Most found documentation discusses using mod_fastcgi and a wrapper to php-cgi, but Redhat only implemented mod_fcgid.
-Once you go to wrapping php-cgi you have some problems:
+So if you only make use of standard RHEL packages you will need to use mod_fcgid instead.
+Once you wrap php-cgi you have some problems:

-* This method no longer offers opcode cacheing.
+* This method no longer offers reliable opcode cacheing since the processes are destroyed frequently.
 * php_flag and php_value no longer vaild in .htaccess or apache configuration

-Today, if you are doing this, php-fpm is the better implementation over a wrapper.
+Today, if you are doing this, php-fpm is a better implementation over a wrapper.

 **event (not marked stable until apache 2.4)**